Moral Injury

 Upcoming studies

-Our feasibility study to develop a treatment manual for moral injury- related mental health difficulties is currently underway.
+Our study to evaluate a treatment for moral injury- related mental health difficulties is currently underway.
+This treatment was co-designed with military veterans and subject matter experts.
 If you would like more information on how you can get involved in this research - contact: Dr Victoria Williamson at [email protected]

 Our latest publications